 More Details If You...

 Taxes, Fees & Exemptions

 A type of plan offered in the Health Insurance Marketplace.
 Despite the name, “multi-state plans” don’t necessarily have network providers or cover services in multiple states.
 If you want a plan that does, carefully read any Marketplace plan’s documents and provider directory.

 The Affordable Care Act created the Multi-State Plan program to increase choice and competition in insurance markets nationwide.
-The plans are sold in over 30 states through the Marketplace under a contract between the U.S. Office of Personnel Management (OPM) and insurance companies.
+The plans are sold through the Marketplace under a contract between the U.S. Office of Personnel Management (OPM) and insurance companies.

 The name “Multi-State Plan” means only that OPM operates the program in multiple states.
 Some Multi-State Plans offer in-network coverage nationally or in multiple states.
 Many don’t.